CreateCtrl Help-Center

 1.1 Create and edit slot schemes

-By clicking Plus, a new slot scheme can be added, leading to a new dialog.
+By clicking Plus (1), a new slot scheme can be added, leading to a new dialog.

-After selecting the scheme, the source area can be closed to create more space in the grid.
+After selecting the scheme, the left-side menu can be closed to create more space in the grid.

 NOTE